bingzer/attributive.js/README.md

 [![Build Status](https://travis-ci.org/bingzer/attributive.js.svg?branch=master)](https://travis-ci.org/bingzer/attributive.js)

 # attributive.js

+### What is it?
+**attributive.js** is a library that uses element attributes to modify DOM behavior.
-An unobtrusive vanilla javascript library.
+It is an unobtrusive vanilla javascript library.

-* Not a framework
+* Not a framework, a library
-* A library
 * Plug N Play
 * Extensible
 * Self Documenting

-# What is it?
-A library that uses attributes to modify
-DOM behavior.
+* Complements other js library

-# Concept
+### Concept
 Let's say you have a 'partial.html' somewhere.
 And you want to display it in a `<div>`.
 Usually you would have to do (in jQuery sample or other similar Ajax code):